fusionbox/django-betterforms/docs/basics.rst

 Rendering
 ---------

-Rendering in ``betterforms`` is currently in flux but will attempt to remain *mostly* inline with the established standard created by django forms.

-Currently, the proper way to render a form is to use the provided template partial.
+To render a form, use the provided template partial.

 .. code-block:: html